Splunk® Cloud Services

 Precedence

-When you refer to an item in a search, such as the name of dataset, view, or function, SPL2 resolves the reference to the item by finding the matching item at is "in scope".
+When you refer to an item in a search, such as the name of dataset, view, or function, SPL2 resolves the reference to the item by finding the matching item that is "in scope".
 See Scope.

 If there are multiple items in scope that match the reference, for example if the items have the same name and are the same kind of item, then precedence rules determine which item to use.